 He regularly participates in Law Conferences amongst which, The Cyber Crime Investigation and Cyber Forensics Workshop, the Cybercrime capacity building in Mauritius, the International Media Law Conference and more recently the International Maritime Human Rights Conference 2016.

-He has served five years on the Bar Council and has been the Secretary of the Council for four years with his last mandate ending in January 2017.
+He has served five years on the Bar Council and has been re-elected the Secretary of the Council for 2018-2019.

 Yahia is fluent in French and English.